 These July writing prompts will serve those purposes well.

-Even reluctant writers will move their pens to these fun July writing prompts!
+Even reluctant writers will move their pens to these fun writing prompts for the month of July.

 July Writing Prompts

 1. Create a bumper sticker that celebrates the month of July.

 2. Would you rather pop fireworks at home or go to a fireworks show?
 Why?

 3. Write a letter to the local community urging residents to stay hydrated during the summer months.

 4. Tell about a time when you saw a fireworks show on the 4th of July.

 5. How could you motivate a sibling or friend to put forth his/her best effort in learning something new?

 6. What are the absolute best things about the month of July?